 ALICE – Asset Limited, Income Constrained, Employed:

 "ALICE lives in every town and every parish in our state — working as child care providers, aides for the elderly, cashiers, mechanics, and waiters and waitresses.
-They are our friends, family, and people we rely on every day.
-Until the arrival of the United Way ALICE Project in Louisiana, ALICE was an invisible group with serious struggles and with little public attention." — Sarah Berthelot, LAUW President and CEO
+During the COVID-19 pandemic, we witnessed countless ALICE workers provide essential services on the front lines, often times without adequate healthcare access and optimal childcare supports.
+They are our friends, family, and people we rely on every day – through good times and hard times." — Sarah Berthelot, LAUW President and CEO

-To provide a better understanding of ALICE, United Ways throughout Louisiana share this update, which advances the data on ALICE in Louisiana by one year, since our last report was released in 2017.
-This United Way ALICE Report for Louisiana reveals that 29 percent, or nearly 500,000, of Louisiana households are ALICE and another 19 percent live in poverty.
-Together, 48 percent of all Louisiana households cannot afford basic expenses — housing, child care, food, transportation, health care, cell phone access, and taxes.
+To provide a better understanding of ALICE, United Ways throughout Louisiana share this update, which advances the data on ALICE in Louisiana, since our last report was released in 2019.
+This United Way ALICE Report for Louisiana reveals that 33 percent, or 576,381, of Louisiana households are ALICE and another 18 percent live in poverty.
+Together, 51 percent of all Louisiana households cannot afford basic expenses — housing, child care, food, transportation, health care, cell phone access, and taxes.

 One of our goals in releasing this Report is to provide real data to help families feel less invisible and to find better ways to improve their lives by informing policy makers, coalitions, organizations, employers, and the general public.